-If you have enough money in your pocket, all the wonders and attractions in the world will walk up to you and park themselves near you, so that you can visit them as and when you want, without having to go around the world and hop cities.
+If you have enough money in your pocket, all the wonders and attractions of the world will walk up to you and park themselves near you.
+So that you can visit them as and when you want, without having to go around the world and hop cities.
 Innovative film city is one such ambitious project that brings a lot of world attractions to India.
-It is a place that is aiming to be one stop shop for all forms of modern day entertainment.
+It is a place that is aiming to be a one-stop shop for all forms of modern day entertainment.

-Film city is planned to provide 360 degree solutions for entertainment, both for the customers of entertainment industry and the industry itself.
-It’s website says three major planned sections of entertainment.
-First is Innovative Attractions which covers amusements, attractions, museums and entertainment.
+Film city is planned to provide 360-degree solutions for entertainment.
+Both for the customers of the entertainment industry and the industry itself.
+Its website says three major planned sections of entertainment.
+First is Innovative Attractions which covers amusements, attractions, museums, and entertainment.
 Second is Innovative Style which covers shopping, dining, leisure & lifestyle.
-Third is Innovative Studio which would have an academy, studio and facilities for film shooting and production.
+The third is Innovative Studio which would have an academy, studio, and facilities for film shooting and production.

 Of the attractions, most are ready or almost ready.
-You have museums like Tussuad’s wax museum, Ripley’s Believe it or not museum, Guinness book of World Records and Jurassic Fossil museum.
+You have museums like Tussaud’s wax museum, Ripley’s Believe it or not a museum.
+Guinness Book of World Records and Jurassic Fossil museum.
 There are attractions like Dinosaur world, miniature city, Snow Park, mock sets, cartoon city, haunted mansion.
-In Amusements they have Funplex where you can play whole lot of video and high end games and also see a 4-D movie.
-Then there is go-karting, mirror maze, mini golf, aqua kingdom where you can go and play around for some time.
-There are two amphitheaters, one an open one with a sitting capacity of more than 5000 people and another for children.
+In Amusements, they have Funplex where you can play a whole lot of video and high-end games.
+And also see a 4-D movie.
+Then there is go-karting, mirror maze, mini golf, an aqua kingdom where you can go and play around for some time.
+There are two amphitheaters.
+One an open one with a sitting capacity of more than 5000 people and another for children.
 A 21 screen multiplex is planned too.
-The other too segments Style and Studio are yet to come up.
+The other two segments Style and Studio are yet to come up.